Temporomandibular Joint Syndrome – TMJ | Temporomandibular Joint Disorder – TMD

 In the past decade, progress made in the development of stem cell-based therapies and tissue engineering have provided alternative methods to attenuate the disease symptoms and even replace the diseased tissue in the treatment of TMJ disorders.
-This represents innovative approaches of cell-based therapeutics, tissue engineering and drug discovery in treatment.1 (Stem cells)
+This represents innovative approaches of cell-based therapeutics, tissue engineering and drug discovery in treatment.10

 In Prolotherapy research, doctors say that they see appreciable improvements in the number of episodes of dislocation and clicking after Prolotherapy treatment.

-- In other research doctors found that Prolotherapy injections was curative in preventing recurrent TMJ dislocations.
-In fact nearly 2 of 3 of these patients achieved this result with a single treatment.8
+- Chinese doctors writing in the British journal of oral and maxillofacial surgery found that Prolotherapy injections was curative in preventing recurrent TMJ dislocations.
+In fact nearly 2 of 3 of these patients achieved this result with a single treatment.12

-In supportive research doctors say that they see appreciable improvements in the number of episodes of dislocation and clicking after Prolotherapy treatment.
+In supportive research doctors at the University of Karadeniz Technical University say that they see appreciable improvements in the number of episodes of dislocation and clicking after Prolotherapy treatment.